 If an erroneous label is printed, having records of everything that’s happened during the lifecycle of your labels can help your company quickly resolve the error, which leads into the last best practice.

 Labeling errors almost always have costs associated with them, whether that be through lost money, lost time, or lost business.
-The best practices in this article, along with other strategies to help your company label better, can be found in TEKLYNX' Best Practices for Barcode Labeling eBook.
-By following the best practices of creating database driven label templates, using data validation, and maintaining labeling records, your company is steering towards accuracy by eliminating the causes of errors in your labeling process.
+The best practices in this blog, along with other strategies to help your company barcode better, can be found in TEKLYNX' Best Practices for Barcode Labeling eBook.
+By following the best practices of creating database driven label templates, using data validation, and maintaining labeling records, your company will increase accuracy by eliminating the causes of errors in your labeling process.